IvanVnucec/cpp-best-practices/README.md

-# C/C++ Best Practices
+# C++ Best Practices

 ## About
-This repo contains C/C++ tools, coding standards and best practices with which I've encountered over the years.
+This repo contains C++ tools, coding standards and best practices with which I've encountered over the years.

 ## List
 ### Tools